+In quantum gravity, universal cohomology does not begin with a consideration of classical geometries, which emerge from quantum computation.
+For instance, the compactified Minkowski space component SU(2) emerges from the $B_3$ ribbons [6].
 As category theorists, we are looking here at a functor from the category of finite sets (parity cubes) to a Fibonacci category.
-The intersection of two ordinals gives their greatest common divisor, which translates to the functorality of gcd on F_n .
-Primes e_i are in Sets (albeit not in the usual way) while the additive decomposition is in F.
+The intersection of two ordinals gives their greatest common divisor, which translates to the functorality of gcd on $F_n$ .
+Primes $e_i$ are in Sets (albeit not in the usual way) while the additive decomposition is in F.

-In quantum gravity, universal cohomology does not begin with a consideration of classical geometries, which emerge from quantum computation.
-The compactified Minkowski space component SU(2) emerges from B_3 ribbons [6].
-Prime powers act as a tensor coarse graining of cubic diagrams, as we would expect with mutually unbiased bases.
-We truncate an axis by qudits, where anyons use only F_d dits.
+Prime powers act as a tensor coarse graining of cubic diagrams.
+We usually truncate an axis by qudits, where anyons use only $F_d$ dits.
 Each edge on the torus homology has p + 1 points.
+The next section considers cubes that are divided by qudit points, and the connection to quantum information and the associahedra.